Arbitrage: Spatial arbitrage

 Also known as geographical arbitrage, this is the simplest form of arbitrage.
 In spatial arbitrage, an arbitrageur looks for price differences between geographically separate markets.
 For example, there may be a bond dealer in Virginia offering a bond at 100-12/23 and a dealer in Washington bidding 100-15/23 for the same bond.
 For whatever reason, the two dealers have not spotted the difference in the prices, but the arbitrageur does.
 The arbitrageur immediately buys the bond from the Virginia dealer and sells it to the Washington dealer.

 Crypto arbitrage

 Also known as interexchange arbitrage, this is the form of arbitrage that takes advantage of the difference between two or more crypto exchanges.
 For example, on HTX token like LSK could be priced at $1.39 while on Gate it could be sold for $1.5.
 Although there are some risks involved in that type of arbitrage, such as network and exchange fees, blockchain overload, and inability to deposit or withdraw funds, this activity remains one of the most profitable ventures in crypto.

+Atomic arbitrage (Crypto)

+Atomic arbitrage takes advantage of price discrepancies between assets being sold on decentralized exchanges.
+Consider two exchanges, (E.g. uniswap and pancakeswap) providing markets for the same asset on the Ethereum blockchain.
+One pool might be selling the asset for $9.66, and the other is selling it for $9.67.
+With other types of arbitrage, the risk involved might not be worth the $0.01 profit.
+But with a smart contract, arbitrageurs can make their activity atomic: if any transactions fail, all of the transactions in the bundle are reverted for no cost.
+These riskless market dynamics provide for an extremely competitive playing field, with some bots taking on million dollar swaps for only a few dollars in profit.
+As of 2022, over $270 million dollars in profit had been extracted by atomic arbitrage bots on Ethereum alone.